kedro-org/kedro/docs/source/kedro_project_setup/dependencies.md

 ## Declare project-specific dependencies

-You can specify a project's exact dependencies in the `requirements.txt` file to make it easier for you and others to run your project in the future, and to avoid version conflicts downstream.
-When you create a new Kedro project, a `requirements.txt` file is generated in the root directory of the project.
-This file contains the core dependencies and dependecies related to the tools chosen during the project creation process.
+When you create a new Kedro project, Kedro generates a `requirements.txt` file in the root directory of the project.
+The file contains the core dependencies and those related to the tools you choose to include in the project.
+Specifying the project's exact dependencies in a `requirements.txt` file makes it easier to run the project in the future, and avoids version conflicts downstream.

 ## Install project-specific dependencies